Vernacular Press Act

-Vernacular comes from the Latin word vernaculus, which means "native" or "indigenous."
-Ideally, vernacular is the way ordinary people communicate with each other.
-In British India, the Vernacular Press Act (1878) was enacted to curtail the freedom of the Indian press and prevent the expression of criticism toward British policies—notably, the opposition that had grown with the outset of the Second Anglo-Afghan War (1878–80).
+In British India, the Vernacular Press Act (1878), modelled on the Irish Press Laws, was enacted to curtail the freedom of the Indian press and prevent the expression of criticism toward British policies—notably, the opposition that had grown with the outset of the Second Anglo-Afghan War (1878–80).
+There was also strong public opinion against Lytton's policies such as organizing Delhi Durbar (1877) when India was facing severe famine.
 The government adopted the Vernacular Press Act 1878 to regulate the indigenous press in order to manage strong public opinion and seditious writing producing unhappiness among the people of native region with the government.
 The Act was proposed by Lytton, then Viceroy of India, and was unanimously passed by the Viceroy's Council on 14 March 1878.
 The act excluded English-language publications as it was meant to control seditious writing in 'publications in Oriental languages' everywhere in the country, except for the South.
 Thus the British totally discriminated against the (non-English language) Indian Press.

+Provisions

 The act empowered the government to impose restrictions on the press in the following ways: